wholefoodsbroccoli/debate-dragons/docs/what.md

 ## Bonus: Asian Parliamentary vs. British Parliamentary
 The two main formats we do in our club.

-Asian Parliamentary involves two teams - one Gov, one Opp, with three people on each team.
-It gives teams 30 minutes of prep time, and allows speakers to veto motions they don't like.
+Asian Parliamentary involves two teams with three people each.
+Prep time is longer (30 minutes), and vetos are allowed.
 The winning team gets 1 point, the losing team gets 0.

-British Parliamentary involves four teams - two Gov, two Opp, with two partners in each team.
-It gives teams 15 minutes of prep, and vetos are not allowed - there is only one motion.
-Teams are ranked 1st to 4th, with the 1st-place team getting 3 points, the 2nd-place team getting 2, the 3rd-place team getting 1, and the 4th place team getting 0.
-The 'closing half'
+British Parliamentary involves four teams with two partners each.
+Prep time is shorter (15 minutes) and there are no vetos.
+Teams are ranked 1st to 4th, and every team wants to out-compete each other, regardless of their bench.

+If Asian Parliamentary is a team deathmatch, British Parliamentary is a battle royale.
+AP tends to be more forgiving and easy for new debaters, while BP is a free-for-all brawl.

 [^1]: The most recent official rules for the [British Parliamentary](https://sadcdebate.com/files/WUDC-Manual-2024.pdf) and [Asian Parliamentary](https://docs.google.com/document/d/1JoJa0oqDfW06vAQb3eBcAX37oG9p2g0hRO44vvCHv_Q/edit?tab=t.0) debate formats are here.
 They're long and probably shouldn't be read cover-to-cover, but provide insight into the framework and philosophy behind debating.
 It makes more sense after firsthand experience!